 - A PV generator model implemented in RAMSES3 and validated against measurements from WECC4.

-- A PV generator model implemented in MATLAB simulink and validated against measurements from WECC5 using the Smart Grid Laboratory (Bonus for elec3875, mandatory for elec5870m and elec5881m).
+- A PV generator model implemented in MATLAB simulink and validated against measurements from WECC5 using the Smart Grid Laboratory.

 - All the code developed should be documented and published on GitHub under an MIT License6.
 The final code (along with all other supplementary files) should be published on Zenodo and the DOI included in the final report7.